become a student leader

 All sorts!
 Specifically, we are looking for students who are committed, reliable and enthusiastic, who get a buzz out of helping others, who enjoy working with other people and who can think of creative ways to facilitate learning.

 CÉIM leaders must be fully trained in Peer Assisted Learning.
-Training will take place over 2-2.5 days on consecutive days between Tuesday, 4 and Friday, 7 September 2018.
+Training will take place over 2-2.5 days on consecutive days during late August/early September.
 Please note that this is just before students are due to return for the new academic year.
-There will also be around 2 hours of training one evening in early January 2019.
+There will also be around 2 hours of training one evening in early January.
 All student leaders MUST complete the training on the specified dates as it only takes place once.
 Leaders then receive ongoing training as part of the debrief sessions with other student leaders and staff.

 The training is highly participative and is based on group discussion and experiential learning.
 Former CÉIM student leaders have rated this training highly.
 Topics covered in the training include: